 What to expect at Saturday Long Runs:

 The Saturday Long run focus is on time on your feet.
 We use the long run to build up our endurance so that we can finish our distance races healthy and happy!
 Overall, these long runs should be at a very easy pace.
-We don’t want to race through the long runs because it will ultimately come to us feeling like we’ve ‘raced’ every weekend - our bodies will be tired and it increases the likelihood of injury.
+We don’t want to race through the long runs because it will feel like we’ve ‘raced’ every weekend - our bodies will be tired and it increases the likelihood of injury.
 Each group will be led by an experienced mentor who will help guide and support you!
 A sample route can be found here.
-Typically, we run loops from a central point so that we can have access to bathrooms/coaches.
+Typically, we run loops from a central point so that we can have access to water/bathrooms/coaches.
 This also allows our Half Marathoners and Full Marathoners to train together, while doing different distances.
-For example the 10 Milers may run 6 miles, the Half Marathoners may be running 8 miles while the Full Marathoners will do 12 miles - all groups will run 6 together, then add 2 miles and then the Fullers will continue on for another 4 miles.
+For example the Half Marathoners may be running 8 miles while the Full Marathoners will do 12 miles - all groups will run 8 together and then the Fullers will continue on for another 4 miles.
 We’re also able to accommodate different training distances this way, you still get the support of the group but can train for your goal race.

 Our groups are open to anyone!
 Yes, anyone.
 We group everyone based on a timed mile at the beginning of the season (don’t worry it’s not your gym class mile from middle school) and use that to help match you with similarly paced people.
 Your coaches will help give you suggested training paces once in your group!
 A general breakdown of our groups are as follows:

 - 11:00 - 12:00 training pace

 - 13:00 - 15:00 training pace (Run/Walk Interval Group)